 The saddest thing about betrayal is that it shakes your core and it takes away your ability to believe.
 It leaves you feeling cheated and inadequate.
-This mistrust then seeps into other aspects of life as you are unable to form healthy relationships.
+This mistrust then seeps into other aspects of life and may interfere with your ability to form healthy relationships.
 There will always be a niggling doubt or suspicion even when you meet someone new as these negative emotions are deeply embedded into your being.
 And these are just some of the psychological effects of betrayal.

 Being Betrayed By Someone You Love

 As you can see, there are various forms of betrayal in relationships.
 Constant lying, keeping secrets, revealing your secrets to others, disrespecting your values, backstabbing you when you need them the most, playing dirty politics at work to get ahead…these are all different shades of betrayal.
 The result is the same: a deep pain in your heart and difficulty in regaining trust in relationships.

 The betrayed definition is underlined by a sense of loss and hurt, however, not every betrayal has the same impact on your psyche.
 Being betrayed by someone you love, for instance, is far more difficult than being cheated upon by a business partner or colleague at work.
 The latter makes you angry but the former hurts your sense of self.
 In both cases though, the reaction of the person at the receiving end is similar.

 How does it feel to be betrayed by someone you love?
 Joie says, “Betrayal is devastating.
 But it’s also important to understand what causes someone to betray another and once you empathize with the betrayer, it becomes easier for you to accept the reality of the situation and of the relationship.
 Relationships don’t always work out the way you envisage them to.